 The Network Management (NM) program is a Bachelor of Science degree and is designed for students who have earned 60 or more transferable college hours.
-The required coursework is currently utilizing Windows 7 - 2008 R2 curriculum and Transcender preparation testing.
-Students prepare for Microsoft Certified IT Professional (MCITP) Server Admin, Cisco Certified Network Administrator (CCNA) and Security + certification, as well as obtain a Bachelor of Science degree.
+The required coursework is currently utilizing Windows 8.1 and Server 2012 R2 curriculum and Transcender preparation testing.
+Students prepare for Microsoft Certified System Engineer (MCSE) Server Admin, Cisco Certified Entry Network Technician (CCENT) and Security+ certification, as well as obtain a Bachelor of Science degree.
 All networking class professors are fully certified in their respective courses.
 Classes meet one to two nights a week for 17 months.
 The Network Management program is offered in Oklahoma City.

 Today’s network technology is the infrastructure of modern communication.
 It is universal.
 Literally, as technology goes, so goes the world.
 It changes swiftly and it demands accountability in managers who have not only technical expertise and analytical talent, but interpersonal skills and problem-solving ability as well.